UVicOptics/The-Big-FFW/README.md

 * Calibrate: Rotates the image several times with random angles and determines FWHM, Diameter, and FRD of the system.
 Standard deviations are determined from these measurments.

-* Show All - Determines FRD of multiple rings in multiple files and plots a graph of FRD Vs angle of all rings (note that for this function, name of the directory should be entered in the corresponding space).
+* Show All - Recalculates the FRD from all the previous measurements and plots FRD Vs angle.
+Note that for this function the "Name variable becomes the directory name for all the measurements.

 # Run the code
          -python RingTest.py